Alpha Thalassemia: Types, Causes and Treatment

 Alpha thalassemia occurs when the genes responsible for the production of alpha-globin chains—crucial components of hemoglobin—are mutated.
 When the body cannot produce enough alpha-globin, an imbalance results in hemoglobin, leading to anaemia and other associated health issues.

-• Silent Carrier State: One gene affected.
-Individuals usually do not exhibit any symptoms.
+- Silent Carrier State: One gene is affected.
+Individuals usually show no symptoms and live normal lives.

-• Alpha Thalassemia Major (Hydrops Fetalis): All four genes affected.
-This condition is usually fatal in utero or shortly after birth.
+- Alpha Thalassemia Major (Hydrops Fetalis): All four genes are affected.
+This severe form is usually fatal in utero or shortly after birth due to the body’s inability to produce enough hemoglobin.

 Difference Between Alpha and Beta Thalassemia